 One thing that makes the Nemo Helio LX stand out from other pressurized camp showers is the fact that it doesn’t need to be filled using a hose.
 As long as you have a water source from a lake or stream, you can continuously fill and use the Nemo Helio LX.

-The obvious benefits of a pressurized shower is that you don’t need to hang the bag in order for it to work, making it convenient for washing anything, from dirty dishes to your hair.
+The obvious benefit of a pressurized shower is that you don’t need to hang the bag in order for it to work, making it convenient for washing anything, from dirty dishes to your hair.
 On the downside, it’s a bigger and bulkier product, so it’s not the best choice for a solo backpacker.

 - Nozzle sleeve to keep the shower “on” hands free